mrmckeb/typescript-plugin-css-modules/README.md

 You can include these logs with any issues you open for this project.

+### Disabling the plugin

+If your project uses the plugin but you are experiencing issues with it, you can disable it for yourself by defining the environment variable `TS_PLUGIN_CSS_MODULES_DISALBED`.

 ## About this project

 This project was inspired by a Create React App [issue](https://github.com/facebook/create-react-app/issues/5677)